NoahDragon/cat-generator-avatars/readme.txt

 2. **Preview** - Enjoy the cute cat in your discussion. <a href="http://legofan.cc/hello-world/#comments-title" target="_blank">Live Demo</a>

 == Changelog ==

+= 1.0.4 =
+* Added support for resizing images to the requested size rather than returning 256×256 image and resizing via html/css.

 = 1.0.3 =
 * Added support for Ultimate Member, a popular membership and profiles plugin with 50,000 installs.